 Count the number of large squares between two consecutive R waves.
 Divide this number into 300 for a ventricular rate.
 For example, if there are four large squares between regular QRS complexes, the heart rate is 75 (300/4=75).

-For an atrial rate, count the number of large boxes between two consecutive P waves and also divide into 300.
+For an ventricle rate, count the number of large boxes between two consecutive R waves and divide into 300.

 Small Box Method